TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 After running the analysis script, selected plots and animations are saved in the `figures/` directory.

-The exact filenames depend on the available values of $\delta$ and on the time reached by the simulation.
-For example, for $\delta=0.1$, the script may generate:
+The exact filenames depend on the available values of `delta` and on the time reached by the simulation.
+For example, for `delta=0.1`, the script may generate:

 ```text
 figures/plots/sheet_snapshots_delta_0.1.png